28/04/2026

 But anyway, I've been up to this and that recently.
 I've gone for a couple of walks.
 I've done some op-shopping, and picked up a few... interesting books.
 Mostly for fanfic research.
 I don't know why I'm more motivated to read a yellowing, ancient guide to architectural styles rather than one of the handful of new and well-recommended novels sitting on my shelf, but there you go.

 I've also been chipping away at the Fallout fanfic!
-I've almost definitely worked it up into something big in my head, with the feeling that it needs to be Amazing in order to be good, so that's put up some roadblocks.
+I've definitely worked it up into something big in my head, with the feeling that it needs to be Amazing in order to be good, so that's put up some roadblocks.
 Once again I need to stop caring, and stop overthinking, and just have fun with it.

+But what if nobody likes it?
 So long as I have fun writing it, that's what matters.
-I'm just really attached to the characters man...
+I'm very fond of the characters, which is good.

 You know what, here's some art as a teaser, since I'm doodling along as I go.